Frequently Asked Admissions Questions

 West Lafayette, IN 47907-2045

-9. Do I need to upload my Bachelor’s diploma to my application?
+14. Do I need to upload my bachelor’s diploma to my application?

-Domestic applicants are not required to upload the Bachelor’s diploma as long as their official transcripts show the degree has been awarded.
-International applicants will have to upload a copy of their Bachelor’s certificate in original language and in English translation.
-If you haven’t graduated and have no Bachelor’s diploma, please send an email explanation to email@example.com.
+Domestic applicants are not required to upload the bachelor’s diploma as long as their official transcripts show the degree has been awarded.
+International applicants will have to upload a copy of their bachelor’s diploma in original language and in English translation.
+If you haven't graduated and have no bachelor's diploma, please upload a provisional certificate to your application.

 Domestic applicants who would like to be considered for fellowships have to submit a diversity essay.
 It is not required for international applicants.

-For domestic applications, it usually takes about one and half months to release decisions.
-For international applications, it usually takes about two months to release decisions.
-Time frame may vary depends on the application volume.
+For domestic applications, it usually takes about six weeks to release decisions.
+For international applications, it usually takes about eight weeks to release decisions.
+Time frame may vary depending on the application volume.

 Reasons for denial include a number of factors, such as academic qualifications, available funding and/or enrollment limitations.
 Each application is reviewed and considered based on these factors.
 Due to the large volume of applications, we are unable to individually respond as to what weakness your application may have had.
 The admission decisions are final.